wd021/eatthepie-web-app/README.md

 ![Eat The Pie](https://github.com/eatthepie/docs/blob/main/static/img/header.png)

-# Eat The Pie DApp
+# Eat The Pie App

-Frontend interface where users can participate in Eat The Pie, the world lottery on Ethereum.
+Frontend interface for users to participate in Eat The Pie - an autonomous lottery running on Ethereum.

 ## Prerequisites